safoora-kounain-22/Advanced-Spotify-Dashboard/README.md

 Which songs are the most popular?
 How does popularity change over time?
 What percentage of songs are explicit and non-explicit?
-• Goal of the Dashboard
+6. Goal of the Dashboard

-To deliver an interactive visual tool that:

-Enables users to analyze Spotify music data.
+Analyze Spotify music data through interactive visualizations.
-Tracks artist and song performance.
+Track artist and song performance.
-Identifies popularity trends over time.
+Identify popularity trends over time.
-Provides insights into music consumption patterns.
+Provide insights into music consumption patterns.
-• Walkthrough of Key Visuals
-Key KPIs (Left Panel)
+7. Key KPIs
 Total Songs: 789
 Total Artists: 342
 Average Duration: 3 Minutes
 Average Popularity: 90
+8. Dashboard Highlights
 Songs and Artist Panel

 Displays songs along with album covers and artist information.